 As a fantasy player, the amount of information and statistics available can often be overwhelming.
 Choosing what stats to ignore and what information to use in the creation of your lineup can be a difficult process.
 One piece of information I recommend always taking into account when setting your PGA lineups is the actual betting odds for a given tournament.
-These stats are easy to use, widely available and can give you an accurate forecast of which golfers may be in for a good week, and more importantly, which one’s might be underpriced for fantasy purposes.
+These stats are easy to use and can give you an accurate forecast of which golfers may be in for a good week, and more importantly, which one’s might be underpriced for fantasy purposes.

 What to Look For

 There are a ton of different betting odds available for each and every tournament that is played on the PGA tour.
 However, for our purposes I would suggest focusing on the “to win” odds and the “top 10” or “top 20” odds.

 For up-to-the-minute news, analysis and lineups, download the DK Live app, as news, injury reports and betting lines can change throughout the day.
 Value also unexpectedly can open up due to late lineup changes and late injury news, making it important to stay up to the minute with the DK Live app or DK Live desktop until lineups lock.

 One of the great things about using betting odds to help you make your team is that it’s oftentimes very simple.
 Looking at a player’s odds “to win” or finish in the top 10 or 20 of the tournament, and comparing them to the odds of another player with a similar price on DraftKings, will allow you to see exactly what the bookies and bettors think of a group of players’ chances for that particular week.
 Since sportsbooks have major incentive to ensure their forecast about the player is right (they pay out more if they’re wrong), betting odds are often a very reliable source of information to use to help create your lineup.